Joelgranados/sysctl_dev_rtd/docs/OKRs25.rst

 Objective 1 : Provide contextual info on series and the subsystem in general
 ============================================================================

+Motivation is to increase awareness on what is needed in the subsystem, avoid misunderstandings and have a way to point to the docs.

 **Key Result 1.1:**
 -------------------
 Track all sysctl patch sets through `sysctl patchwork`_